jlapeyre/gjl_typst_lib/README.md

 ## Caution

 AFAIK, I am the only person using this library.
-So I am modifying the library without changing the version number.
+So I sometimes modify the library without changing the version number.